Great sculpture in our collections

 Legacies of empire

-A set of bronze Hindu devotional sculptures, for example, were procured along with hundreds of other objects from India, East Asia and Southeast Asia by Robert Clive (1725-1774), Commander-in-Chief of ‘British India’, and his son Edward (1754-1839), Governor of Madras.
+A set of bronze Hindu devotional sculptures, for example, was procured along with hundreds of other precious objects from India, East Asia and Southeast Asia by Robert Clive and his son Edward (1754-1839), a Governor of Madras.
+The figures are displayed in the Clive Museum at Powis Castle, a collection which reveals both the power of colonial appropriation and the extraordinary richness of artistic traditions around the world.

-The collection amassed decades later by George Curzon (1859-1925), Viceroy of India is displayed in the Eastern Museum of Kedleston Hall, Derbyshire.
-Curzon’s administration was efficient but divisive – he partitioned Bengal, pitting Hindus against Muslims – and as a scholarly man he claimed to possess knowledge of the people, places and cultures he governed.
+The collection amassed decades later by George Curzon (1859-1925), Viceroy of India from 1899 to 1905, is displayed in the Eastern Museum of Kedleston Hall.
+Curzon’s administration was brutally efficient but divisive – he partitioned Bengal, pitting Hindus against Muslims – and, as a scholarly, well-travelled man, claimed to possess knowledge of the people, places and cultures he governed.

-Perhaps it is for this reason that his collection is so rich, with sculpture taking an array of different forms from Buddhist icons, ivory carvings and chess pieces to netsuke, shrines and bronze censers.
+Perhaps it is for this reason that his collection is so varied, his sculptural acquisitions including Buddhist figures, delicate Indian ivory carvings, miniature Japanese netsuke, Chinese shrines and bronze censers.